smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Vehicle Data/index.md

 }
 ```

+!!!
+NOTE
+In order for the HMI to determine when this file needs to be updated, this file can be assigned a version via the `module_config.endpoint_properties.custom_vehicle_data_mapping.version` field.
+The HMI can retrieve this field using the [SDL.GetPolicyConfigurationData](https://smartdevicelink.com/en/guides/hmi/sdl/getpolicyconfigurationdata/) RPC.
+!!!

+### Reading Raw CAN Data

-In addition to complex vehicle data items, this mapping file can also be used to make some CAN values directly readable via a String value:
+In addition to complex vehicle data items, the vehicle data mapping file can also be used to make some CAN values directly readable via a String value:

 #### Policy Definition
 ```json